Zhong-Lab-UCSD/HiFislides/README.md

 ```

-Here ``L2R2_1x2.fastq`` is the fastq of filtered HIFISLIDE R2 reads that not overlapped with HIFISLIDE R1 and not mapped with illumina R1 reads primer.
+Here ``L2R2_1x2.fastq`` is the fastq of filtered HiFi-Slide R2 reads that not overlapped with HiFi-Slide R1 and not mapped with illumina R1 reads primer.
 Processed reads were then mapped to human genome using STAR or mapped to human transcriptome using BOWTIE2.

-## 5. annotate HIFISLIDE R2 reads by genes
+## 5. annotate HiFi-Slide R2 reads by genes

 Two different strategies were applied.
-(1) we used STAR to align HIFISLIDE R2 reads to genome and then used bedtools to obtain annotated genes per HIFISLIDE-mapped genomic locus.
+(1) we used STAR to align HiFi-Slide R2 reads to genome and then used bedtools to obtain annotated genes per HiFi-Slide-mapped genomic locus.
-(2) we used BOWTIE2 directly map HIFISLIDE R2 to transcriptome.
+(2) we used BOWTIE2 directly map HiFi-Slide R2 to transcriptome.
 For STAR usage, we set --outFilterScoreMinOverLread and --outFilterMatchNminOverLread to be 0 as [SeqScope](https://github.com/leeju-umich/Cho_Xi_Seqscope/blob/main/script/align.sh).
 For BOWTIE2, we used default setting with the local alignment mode.
-If a HIFISLIDE R2 read could be mapped to a gene using one or both strategies,it would be counted for that gene.
+If a HiFi-Slide R2 read could be mapped to a gene using one or both strategies,it would be counted for that gene.

 ## 6. Integrate spatial coordinates and gene information for each HiFi read pairs.
-Results from Step 3 and 5 would be intergrated to provide gene annotation for each spatially resolved HIFISLIDE read pair.
+Results from Step 3 and 5 would be intergrated to provide gene annotation for each spatially resolved HiFi-Slide read pair.
 The output of this step would be
 column 1 - Tile ID
 column 2 - X-coord
 column 3 - Y-coord
-column 4 - HIFISLIDE Read ID
+column 4 - HiFi-Slide Read ID
 column 5 - Gene